IceLuna/Eagle/docs/source/components.rst

    d) `InverseTapered`.
 It means that a sounds will follow the inverse roll off model at distances close to ``MinDistance`` and a linear-square roll off close to ``MaxDistance``

-3. `Volume`.
+4. `Volume`.

+5. `Pitch`.
+A value between `0.0` and `10.0`.

+6. `Pan`.
+A value between `-1.0` and `1.0`. `-1` = Completely on the left. `+1` = Completely on the right.

-4. `Loop Count`. ``-1`` = ``Loop Endlessly``; ``0`` = ``Play once``; ``1`` = ``Play twice``, etc...
+7. `Loop Count`. ``-1`` = ``Loop Endlessly``; ``0`` = ``Play once``; ``1`` = ``Play twice``, etc...

-5. `Min Distance`.
+8. `Min Distance`.
 The minimum distance is the point at which the sound starts attenuating.
 If the listener is any closer to the source than the minimum distance, the sound will play at full volume.

-6. `Max Distance`.
+9. `Max Distance`.
 The maximum distance is the point at which the sound stops attenuating and its volume remains constant (a volume which is not necessarily zero).

-7. `Is Looping`.
+10. `Is Looping`.

-8. `Is Streaming`.
+11. `Is Streaming`.
 When you stream a sound, you can only have one instance of it playing at any time.
 This limitation exists because there is only one decode buffer per stream.
 As a rule of thumb, streaming is great for music tracks, voice cues, and ambient tracks, while most sound effects should be loaded into memory.

-9. `Is Muted`.
+12. `Is Muted`.

+13. `FFT Samples`.
+Number of samples in the output of spectrum data.
+Must be the power of 2 between 64 and 8192.

+14. `FFT Type`.
+Defines the method that will be used to calculate the spectrum data. https://www.fmod.com/docs/2.00/api/core-api-common-dsp-effects.html#fmod_dsp_fft

+15. `FFT Enabled`.
+If set to true, you can get the spectrum data of the sound.

-10. `Autoplay`.
+16. `Autoplay`.
 The sound will autoplay when spawned during the simulation.

-11. `Enable Doppler Effect`.
+17. `Enable Doppler Effect`.
 You can learn more about it `here <https://en.wikipedia.org/wiki/Doppler_effect>`_.

 .. figure:: imgs/components/audio.png
    :align: center